kevinfiol/kevinfiol.github.io/content/blog/2024-retrospective.md

 * **Get back into gamedev**.
 I've taken a pause from gamedev for a couple years now, but this year, I hope to get back into LOVE2D and Lua while learning some essential game math from [Freya Holmér's](https://www.youtube.com/watch?v=fjOdtSu4Lm4&list=PLImQaTpSAdsArRFFj8bIfqMk2X7Vlf3XF) YouTube course.

 * **Build a micro-CMS with Redbean**.
 This is something I've started and have a lot of momentum with already going into 2025.
 I've been wanting to build something significant with Redbean for a while, and I'm making great progress so far.
 I hope to build the Markdown-based CMS system I've always wanted.

+* **Start practicing guitar again**.
+While I love playing songs on my guitar, my skill level has plateaud for several years now.
+This year, I'm looking forward to jumping back into the [Justin Guitar](https://www.justinguitar.com/) advanced courses and seeing if I can take my playing to the next level.

+* **Switch my personal PC to Linux**.
+This year, I hope to finally move my personal PC from Windows 10 to Fedora KDE.
+For years, I've have stayed on Windows for video game compatibility.
+This year, I intend to go all-in on Proton and finally modernizing my personal PC development environment.